dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 The voting processes is done for a fixed amount of blocks and a percentage of positive votes indicate success.
 *This model will work for both POS and POW (as oppose to SPV Proofs that use work to verify a withdraw is valid)*

-[drivechain has a nice sections on why miner voting is a fine share?]
+[drivechain has a nice section on why miner voting is a fine share?]

 ##### We describe two concepts in the context of sidechains.
 - A 'withdraw' - Locking coins in a parent chain.